LHNCBC/MalariaScreener/README.md

 Replace class `ThinSmearProcessor`, which has the following input and output parameters:

 Input:
-* `UtilsCustom.oriSizeMat` - input image
+* `Mat UtilsCustom.oriSizeMat` - input image (Mat is the image container in OpenCV library.
+See this [OpenCV documentation](https://docs.opencv.org/2.4/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.html) for more details.)

 Output:
-* `cellCount` - number of cells detected in the image
+* `int cellCount` - number of cells detected in the image
-* `infectedCount` - number of infected cells detected in the image.
+* `int infectedCount` - number of infected cells detected in the image.

 ### Thick Smear
 Replace class `ThickSmearProcessor`, which has the following input and output parameters:

 Input:
-* `UtilsCustom.oriSizeMat` - input image
+* `Mat UtilsCustom.oriSizeMat` - input image

 Output:
-* `wbcCount` - number of white blood cells(WBC) detected in the image
+* `int wbcCount` - number of white blood cells(WBC) detected in the image
-* `parasiteCount` - number of infected cells detected in the image.
+* `int parasiteCount` - number of infected cells detected in the image.

 ## Substitute the Segmentation Component